 A disparate group of Londoners are brought together by Sweeney, a mysteriously charismatic man of wealth, for a luxury cruise in the South Pacific – they know not why.
-Sailing far from the normal shipping routes, the ship weighs anchor just off an uninhabited tropical island.
+Sailing far from the normal shipping routes, the ship drops anchor just off an uninhabited tropical island.
 Whilst its passengers are ashore exploring, the ship catches fire and sinks beneath the waves.

 With no means of communication with the outside world and no hope of rescue, passengers and crew must find a way to survive.
 In the scramble for power that ensues, the distinction between master and servant becomes meaningless as the more ruthless among them clamber to the top.